5cript/dbus-glue/README.md

 		    }
 		);

-		// listen for user deleted events:
-		bus.install_signal_listener <void(object_path)> (
-		    "org.freedesktop.Accounts",
-		    "/org/freedesktop/Accounts",
-		    "org.freedesktop.Accounts",
-		    "UserDeleted",
+		// WARNING!
+Passing "release_slot" forces you to manage the slots lifetime yourself!
+		// You can use this variation to manage lifetimes of your observed signals.
+With a unique_ptr for example. auto* slot = accountControl.UserDeleted.listen(
 		    [&](object_path const& p) {
 		        // this is called from the dbus system. std::cout << "callback - delete: " << p << std::endl;

 		        // create a user from here.
 		        auto path = accountControl.CreateUser("tempus", "tempus", 0);
 	        },
 		    [](Bindings::message&, std::string const& str) {
 			    // this is called when an error got signaled into our callback. std::cerr << "oh no something gone wrong: " << str << "\n";
-		    }
+		    },
+		    DBusMock::release_slot
 			);

 			// try to delete a user with id 1001.
 WARNING, DONT JUST DELETE SOME USER ON YOUR SYSTEM. obviously... try {
 				// commented out in case you just run this example
 				// you should get the id from the name first.
-			// accountControl.DeleteUser(1001, false);
+				//accountControl.DeleteUser(1001, false);
 			} catch (std::exception const& exc) {
 				// Create the user if he doesn't exist accountControl.CreateUser("tempus", "tempus", 0);
 				std::cout << exc.what() << std::endl;
 			}

 			// just wait here so we dont exit directly std::cin.get();

+		// cleanup.
+IF!!! you passed "release_slot"
+		delete slot;
 	}
 	catch (std::exception const& exc)
 	{